 Looks aren’t everything.
 OK, they are

-There are 20 steps and over 80 operations to make the see-through sapphire dial of the new C60 Sapphire.
-A procedure that delivers a material that’s not only beautiful and scratch-resistant but also incredibly thin (0.6mm thickness).
-Using lab grown sapphire for the dial not only lets you see the workings of the movement but gives you a flash of colour every time you look at the watch.
+The see-through sapphire dial of the C60 Sapphire goes through 20 steps and over 80 operations before it's ready.
+A procedure that delivers a material that’s not only beautiful and scratch-resistant but also incredibly thin (just 0.6mm thickness).
+Using lab grown sapphire for the dial not only lets you see the workings of the movement but gives you a flash of colour every time you glance at the watch.

 But this is not a timepiece that trades only on its looks.

 A professional diving watch, the case is made of 316L stainless steel and engineered for water resistance of 600m.
 The indexes are filled with Super-LumiNova® Grade X1 GL C1 so you can check the time no matter how dark (or wet) it is.
 And thanks to the watch’s 40mm width, it’ll sit happily on every size of wrist.